olgadk7/olgadk7.github.io/_posts/2019-03-30-HomeCreditDefaultRisk.md

 permalink: blog/ModelInterpretability
 ---

-# Project: Model Interpretability and imbalanced datasets in predicting Home Credit Default Risk.
+# Project: Model interpretability and imbalanced datasets in predicting Home Credit Default Risk.

-Here is an imbalanced class project that's focused on interpreting the result of a simple classification model.
+This is an imbalanced class project with focus on interpreting the result of a simple classification model.

 ### Imbalanced data / rare event